geekcoding101/python-coding-interview/README.md

 # GeekCoding101.com - Python Journal 🐍📓

+Welcome to my Python Journal repository! 🌟

+This collection was born out of my own Python learning journey.

-Welcome to the Python Journal repository!
-This collection is designed to help you learn Python and prepare for Python coding interviews.
-The repository is organized as Jupyter notebooks (`.ipynb` files) so you can easily run the code, see the output, and debug it as needed.
+It is designed to help both you and me learn Python and prepare for Python coding interviews more effectively. 🚀

+The repository is organized as Jupyter notebooks (`.ipynb` files) so you can easily run the code, see the output, and debug it as needed. 🖥️🔍

+Wishing you the best of luck in your Python learning and interview preparation! 🍀📘

 ## 🚀 Quick Start